abhijayts/my_portfolio/README.md

 ﻿# my_portfolio
-This is an attempt to create a CV for myself.
+This is an attempt to create a portfolio for myself.